- Make sure your wood chipper is on level ground before beginning operation.

 - This a great opportunity to use your imagination.

-- Then to move all these wood chips around, you’ll probably want a 4-in-1 bucket for your tractor loader, if you don’t already have one.
+- Then to move all these wood chips around, you’ll probably want a 4-in-1 bucket (US CA) for your tractor loader, if you don’t already have one.

 And remember, always read the Operator’s Manual before operating any piece of equipment and follow all operating and safety instructions.